Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: Detailed Settings for Main Experiments

 \subsection{Details for competing blind aberration correction methods}

-For the fast two-step method~\citep{eboli2022fast}, since we are dealing with spatially varying OD, we process the OD images using $256\times256$ tiles with $128$ overlap, and keep all other settings the same as the defaults in its open‑source code.
-Regarding the choice of an open‑source, pretrained universal IR model for comparison, we consider it a primary option for users without an optical background to handle unknown OD, because such methods aim to use highly generalizable large models to address real‑world unknown degradations.
-We directly load its pretrained weights~\citep{zhang2024degradation} to process our OD data.
-For all LensLib‑PT methods~\citep{gong2024physics,jiang2024computational,cote2021deep,jiang2024flexible} on the data side, we generate paired OD images using the same pipeline as AODLibpro based on each LensLib’s PSF arrays.
+For the fast two-step method~\cite{eboli2022fast}, since we are dealing with spatially varying optical degradation, we process the optical degradation images using $256\times256$ tiles with $128$ overlap, and keep all other settings the same as the defaults in its open‑source code.
+Regarding the choice of an open‑source, pretrained universal IR model for comparison, we consider it a primary option for users without an optical background to handle unknown optical degradation, because such methods aim to use highly generalizable large models to address real‑world unknown degradations.
+We directly load its pretrained weights~\cite{zhang2024degradation} to process our optical degradation data.
+For all LensLib‑PT methods~\cite{gong2024physics,jiang2024computational,cote2021deep,jiang2024flexible} on the data side, we generate paired optical degradation images using the same pipeline as AODLibpro based on each LensLib’s PSF arrays.
 Considering the inconsistency in the number of lenses across different Lenslibs, to ensure a fair comparison, we keep the total number of training images identical by changing the number of GT images degraded per lens.
-For the method in~\cite{gong2024physics}, although the proposed model paradigm is insightful, we use only its LensLib ZEBASELib to train SwinIR for comparison rather than the proposed model because it is not open-sourced.
-For the pipelines in~\cite{jiang2024computational} and~\cite{cote2021deep}, since they provide only the ideas for constructing a LensLib and do not involve CAC model design, we likewise use only the LensLibs built following their ideas and use SwinIR as the model.
-For the SwinIR used as the network, we adopt the same $\mathcal{L}_{CAC}$ as FoundCAC (L1 loss and perceptual loss), with a batch size of $16$ and $200K$ training iterations.
+For the method in~\cite{gong2024physics}, although the proposed model paradigm is insightful, we use only its LensLib ZEBASELib to train SwinIR for comparison rather than the proposed model because it is not open-source.
+For the pipelines in~\cite{jiang2024computational} and~\cite{cote2021deep}, since they provide only the ideas for constructing a LensLib and do not involve aberration correction model design, we likewise use only the LensLibs built following their ideas and use SwinIR as the model.
+For the SwinIR used as the network, we adopt the same $\mathcal{L}_{rec}$ as FoundCAC (L1 loss and perceptual loss), with a batch size of $16$ and $200K$ training iterations.